mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-01-Virtualization/README.md

 Establish a secure and scalable identity infrastructure foundation by preparing a virtualization environment to support Active Directory Domain Services for the MRTG environment.

+This lab establishes the infrastructure layer required for future identity and access management implementation.

 ---

 ## Why This Matters